 - Supports old Android versions

-- Ability to plug and unplug hardware devices without stopping tests
+- Ability to plug and unplug hardware devices without stopping the process

 - Full integration with Selenium Grid for scaling and parallel testing